retreaver/core-api-docs/source/index.html.md

 # Introduction

-The Retreaver API can be used to automate core business processes, like changing where calls are routed, and many other features that would normally be accessed through our account portal.
+The Retreaver Core API can be used to automate core business processes, like changing where calls are routed, and many other features that would normally be accessed through our account portal.

 If you're looking for information on tracking visitors and displaying phone numbers on your landing pages, please see